justsostephen/juju-machine-query/README.md

 * Output results in CSV format ready to be passed to `juju run`
 * Compatible with Juju 1 and Juju 2

+Copyright (C) 2017 Canonical Ltd.

+This file is licensed under the Creative Commons Attribution-ShareAlike 4.0 International Public License (CC BY-SA 4.0).
+To view a copy of the license, visit "https://creativecommons.org/licenses/by-sa/4.0/legalcode".

 ## Version History